aceeric/ociregistry/docs/docs/load-testing.md

 ![Test topology](assets/test-software.jpg){ width="100%" }

-> Some of the shell scripts use a tool called [imgpull](https://github.com/aceeric/imgpull) which is both a CLI and a library.
+> Some of the shell scripts shown use a tool called [imgpull](https://github.com/aceeric/imgpull) which is both a CLI and a library.
 It's the component that the _Ociregistry_ embeds as a package to pull from upstreams.

 ### Prepare